Health screening - men age 65 and older

 BLOOD PRESSURE SCREENING

-- If you have high cholesterol, diabetes, heart disease, kidney problems, or certain other conditions, you may need to be checked more often.
+- You have high cholesterol, diabetes, heart disease, kidney problems, or certain other health conditions

 COLORECTAL CANCER SCREENING